List of Teenage Mutant Ninja Turtles characters: Fugitoid

 Professor Zayton Honeycutt (also spelled Honeycut) is a semi-retired scientist from the planet D'Hoonib whose mind was transferred into his working robot as both were struck by lightning.
-As he refused to build a transmat device (a means of teleportation) for General Blanque of the Federation military in their war against the Triceraton Republic, he was categoritzed as a "Fugitoid" (short for "fugitive android").
+As he refused to build a transmat device (a means of teleportation) for General Blanque of the Federation military in their war against the Triceraton Republic, he was categorized as a "Fugitoid" (short for "fugitive android").
 The character was introduced in a series of strips in the Gobbledygook comics that was later finished in a one-off self-titled comic book and then guest starred in the original TMNT issues 5 to 7, later became a recurring character in the main TMNT comic.

 In the IDW comics, Honeycutt is a Neutrino scientist who used to work for Krang.
 Honeycutt's wife Marra worried about the influence of evil that was oppressing the Neutrinos, including their family.
 She convinced him that they should join the Neutrino resistance, and so they did.
 Three months later, Krang's armies found and attacked the resistance compound.
 Honeycutt used SAL to breach the flames and override the safety protocols, becoming trapped in SAL's body.
 He saved the compound's residents, only for them to be killed by army forces soon afterward.
 Not long after, Honeycutt escaped to Earth through a portal he had created after being attacked by Grantior.
 Now in New York City on Earth, Honeycutt masqueraded as a human to hide from the Rock Soldiers and took a job with Baxter Stockman at StockGen under the alias Chet Allen.

 The Fugitoid appears in Teenage Mutant Ninja Turtles (2003), voiced by Oliver Wyman.
 His origin is identical to the Mirage continuity.
 Both the Triceratons and the Federation pursue him seeking to obtain his Teleportal device to gain the upper hand in their ongoing conflict, but Honeycutt found surprising allies in the Turtles.
 Honeycutt is eventually captured by the Federation, but sacrifices himself to infect their fleet with a computer virus that shuts them down.
 Honeycutt later returns, having uploaded a copy of his mind into Earth's satellite network prior to his destruction.
 Leatherhead builds him a new body using Earth technology.